-If you are traveling, alone or with company, and you need a guide to accompany you from the airport and/or the hotel to the hospital and back, our office can offer you a translator (English / Japanese / Spanish).
+If you are traveling, alone or with company, and you need a guide to accompany you from the airport and/or the hotel to the hospital and back, personnel from our office can help you with that and with the translation: English / Japanese / Spanish (a rate may apply).

 Need a Tourist guide/translator?